apmlabs/ace-box/Readme.md

 ### Use-case example: Basic Observability Demo

-The following use-case can be used to demo the Dynatrace Basic Observability features.
+The environment (VM + the modules installed on it) is automatically provisioned and it can be leveraged to showcase Dynatrace Observability capabilities:

+![](./assets/use-case-example.png)

 The ACE-Box has been configured to spin up a VM and use different built-in modules to install on that machine the following components:
-- k8s (k3s)
+- k8s, using a k3s distribution
 - Dynatrace Operator
-- Easytrade (demo app)

-The environment (VM + the modules installed on it) is automatically provisioned by the framework and it can be leveraged to showcase Dynatrace observability capabilities:

-![](./assets/use-case-example.png)
+- Easytrade, demo app

 ### Out-of-the-box use-cases

 The ACE-Box framework comes with a set of use-cases which are referred as _out-of-the-box use-cases_ which have been added from time to time by the ACE-Box contributors.

 The list of available out-of-the-box use-cases is reported below: